Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/shading-model.md

 This PBS model follows two principles:

 _Energy conservation_ - Surfaces never reflect more light than the total incoming light.
 The only exception to this is when an object emits light.
 For example, a neon sign.
 _Microgeometry_ - Surfaces have geometry at a microscopic level.
 Some objects have smooth microgeometry, which gives them a mirror-like appearance.
 Other objects have rough microgeometry, which makes them look more dull.
-In UniversalRP, you can mimic the level of smoothness of a rendered object’s surface.
+In Universal RP, you can mimic the level of smoothness of a rendered object’s surface.

 When light hits a a rendered object's surface, part of the light is reflected and part is refracted.
 The reflected light is called _specular reflection_.
 This varies depending on the camera direction and the point at which the light hits a surface, also called the [angle of incidence](<https://en.wikipedia.org/wiki/Angle_of_incidence_(optics)>).
 In this shading model, the shape of specular highlight is approximated with a [GGX function](https://blogs.unity3d.com/2016/01/25/ggx-in-unity-5-3/).